swajid/review_and_read_ahead/README.md

 https://lawyer.zone/what-is-gang-stalking/
 It's not normal stalking, it coordinated gang-stalking rooted in pure emotion and envy.

+I want to know everything so I can figure out what went __where__, I already know why: envy.

 Don't ever, even for a second lose sight of the point of the cruelty from the start This is all going to be presented in front of a Judge Every single envious sore loser incel who was involved and teamed up with Jason